EE offers Pay As You Go Packs with a summer data offer, rollover of unused data and a free boost every quarter.

 £10 per month bundles

-At the £10/month price point, EE has a £10 pack with 100 minutes, unlimited texts and 4GB of data.
+At the £10/month price point, EE has a £10 pack with 100 minutes, unlimited texts and 4GB of data (increased to 8GB per month for the first 3 months).
 Alternatively, the £10 talk-focussed pack comes with 400 minutes, unlimited texts and 2GB of data.

 £15 per month bundles

-On their £15 Pay As You Go Pack, EE currently offers unlimited minutes, unlimited texts and 8GB of data.
+On their £15 Pay As You Go Pack, EE currently offers unlimited minutes, unlimited texts and 8GB of data (increased to 20GB for the first 3 months).

 £20 per month bundles

-The £20 Pay As You Go Pack on EE comes with unlimited minutes, unlimited texts and 15GB of data.
+The £20 Pay As You Go Pack on EE comes with unlimited minutes, unlimited texts and 15GB of data (increased to 40GB for the first 3 months).

 A better value alternative is giffgaff’s £20 goodybag.
 This comes with unlimited minutes, unlimited texts and a massive 80GB of data (with 4G coverage from O2).